 Using shutter priority might come down to the physical side of photography.
 If you are using a telephoto lens without a tripod, a faster than usual shutter speed will cut out camera shake.

-This is also a great feature to use when the light intensity is changing quickly in very short spaces of time.
+This is also a great feature to use when the light intensity or amount of light is changing quickly in very short spaces of time.
 For example, the sun is repeatedly shining through then hiding behind clouds.

 Here, the camera will capture the images while keeping the exposure constant.

-Any scene that has movement is a great setting for shutter priority.
+Any scene that has movement or a moving subject is a great setting for shutter priority.
 However, if you want to capture a scene with movement and depth of field in mind, you might be better off using manual mode.

 Advantages and Disadvantages of Shutter Priority

 - You only have to worry about one camera setting.
 With manual mode, you need to think about all three to expose a picture correctly.